HOME

 ITALY, 1958, the Lourdes centennial, Scott 739-740

-This set features a composite picture of the statue of the Immaculate Conception which crowns the Colonna dell'Immacolata in the Piazza di Spagna (Spanish Steps) in Rome and the Basilica of Lourdes in the south of France.
+This set features a composite picture of the statue of the Immaculate Conception which crowns the Colonna dell'Immacolata in the Piazza di Spagna (Spanish Steps) at the heart of Rome's shopping district, and the basilica of Lourdes in the south of France.
 The original cast for the statue, made by the artist Joseph Obici, is to be found in a chapel of the Istituto Massimo, a Jesuit college in Rome.
+In one of the more cherished rites of Rome's calendar, each December 8th the Pope comes to the Piazza di Spagna to pay homage to this figure of the Immaculate Conception.

 La Lechuga by de Galaz